 Virgile Mison: There are many opportunities to learn at J.P.
 Morgan.
 Like collaborating with experts in natural language processing, deep learning, time series and reinforcement learning.

 Ashleigh Thompson: I'm excited to be part of the transformation to a truly data-driven culture.

-The firm has launched the first ever J.P.
-Morgan AI Research Awards Program this year.
+The firm has launched its first ever AI Research Awards Program this year.
 This effort will continue to foster current partnerships and build new relationships with the best-in-class universities, students, and researchers.